xuehui-li/chat/README.md

 ## Setup guide
 1. Install Ruby.

-2. Install rails: `gem install rails`.
+2. Install Rails: `gem install rails -v 3.2.22.5`.
+Please note there is no particular reason why Rails has to be on this version for this service.
+You can update `Gemfile` to use a new version.

 3. Clone the repo.